Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Geometric decomposition through resolution

 If two nodes are adjacent, we blow up the intersection points of the two corresponding curves in order to create a string between them.

 Consider the intermediate \carrousel\ of $\Delta$ after amalgamation of the $\Delta$-wedge pieces (so we don't amalgamate any other piece here).
-This carrousel decomposition can be described as follows: \begin{lemma} \begin{enumerate} \item The $B(1)$-piece is equivalent to the set $\rho({\cal N}(C_{1}))$; \item the $\Delta$-pieces are equivalent to the sets $\rho({\cal N}(C_{k}))$ where $v_k$ is a $\Delta$-node; \item the remaining $B$-pieces are equivalent to the sets $\rho({\cal N}(C_{k}))$ where $v_k$ is a node which is neither $v_{1}$ nor a $\Delta$-node; \item the empty $D$-pieces are equivalent to the sets $\rho( N(\beta))$ where $\beta$ is a bamboo of $R$; \item the $A$-pieces are equivalent to the sets $\rho(N(\sigma))$ where $\sigma$ is a maximal string between two nodes. \end{enumerate} \end{lemma}
+This carrousel decomposition can be described as follows: \begin{lemma} \begin{enumerate} \item The $B(1)$-piece is equivalent to the set $\rho({\cal N}(C_{1}))$; \item the $\Delta$-pieces are equivalent to the sets $\rho({\cal N}(C_{k}))$ where $v_k$ is a $\Delta$-node; \item the remaining $B$-pieces are equivalent to the sets $\rho({\cal N}(C_{k}))$ where $v_k$ is a node which is neither $v_{1}$ nor a $\Delta$-node; \item the sets $\rho( N(\beta))$ where $\beta$ is a bamboo of $R$ are equivalent to empty $D$-pieces; \item the $A$-pieces are equivalent to the sets $\rho(N(\sigma))$ where $\sigma$ is a maximal string between two nodes. \end{enumerate} \end{lemma}

 \begin{proof}[Proof of Lemma \ref{lem:resolution}] Let $B_{\kappa}$ be a $B$-piece as defined in section \ref{sec:carrousel}:

 with $\alpha_\kappa,\beta_\kappa,\gamma_\kappa$ satisfying $\alpha_\kappa<|a_{kj}|-\gamma_\kappa<|a_{kj}|+\gamma_\kappa<\beta_\kappa$ for each $j=1,\dots,{m_\kappa}$.